DavidKang-USDA/SWD-microbiome/README.md

 Sequence data generated from this work have been deposited in the SRA (Sequencing Read Achieve) database under the BioProject accessions number PRJNA1149766.

 ## Acknowledgements
 Special thanks to Rebecca Schmidt for her efforts in “sample mailing coordination.”

+“This research used resources provided by the SCINet project and/or the AI Center of Excellence of the USDA Agricultural Research Service, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D.”

 ## Description of R scripts